 Colder is Safer

-One of the most powerful, useful, even beautiful tools ever created for campervans, RV’s and boats, is the portable 12 volt mini fridge freezer.
+One of the most powerful, useful, even beautiful tools ever created for campervans, RV’s and boats, is the portable 12 volt fridge freezer.

 These snappy little machines sport full-on coolant compressors just like the fridge/freezers in kitchens, and they’re very efficient, so they don’t kill your battery.